 The European Union awards three projects under the EEA and Norway Grants

-We are pleased to announce that as many as three projects under the EEA and Norway Grants have been recognised with awards and special mentions in this year’s EU Prize for Cultural Heritage/ Europa Nostra Award!
+Three projects under the EEA and Norway Grants have been recognised with awards and special mentions in this year’s EU Prize for Cultural Heritage/ Europa Nostra Award!
 All three laureates are in the ‘Education, training and awareness-raising’ category.

 What is the EU Prize for Cultural Heritage?